keisuke198619/minimum_trajectory_prediction/readme.md

 ## Usage

-* Run `run.sh` for a simiple demonstration of training and test using the NBA dataset (only one game).
+* Run `run.sh` for a simple demonstration of training and test using the STATSPerform dataset.

-* Actual commands in training and test of our model are also in `run.sh` (commented).
+* Actual commands in training and test of our model are also in `run.sh`.

 ## Results
 | Model name              |   mean pos    |   mean vel    |    max pos     |  max  vel      |